jprodriguezg/ardrone_optitrack_demo/README.md

 Here is a little resume of each package included in the project

-* drone_control_position:
+* *drone_control_position*
  Package in charge of Drones control position.
 The package has several parameters to modify the behavior of the internal P or PD controllers (altitude, pitch, roll and yaw).
 Also, some parameters handle the safe restrictions of the demo.

  * Kd and Kp: Correspond to the diferential and proportional gains of each controller.
  * velocity_limit: Defines the maximum velocities of each control action.